Tehpaartos/Classic-WOW/BWLTankTips.md

 #### Off-tank
 * Taunt the boss 5 sec before Wing Buffet
 #### 3rd-tank
-* Taunt the boss if the Off-tanks taunt fail
+* Taunt the boss if the Off-tanks taunt fails
-* Take on the roll of the OT if any tank dies
+* Take on the role of the OT if any tank dies